JoseLArantes/nginx_generalist_docker/README.md

 3. **SSL Configuration**: Replaces the temporary config with full SSL setup including HTTPS redirect
 4. **Production Ready**: Application is now accessible via HTTPS with valid SSL certificate

-## Notes

-- Make sure your application is running and accessible on the specified port
+- Make sure the application is running and accessible on the specified port
-- DNS records must be properly configured and pointing to your server before running the setup
+- DNS records must be properly configured and pointing to the server before running the setup
 - Use staging certificates (default) for testing to avoid Let's Encrypt rate limits
 - Use production certificates (add 'prod' flag) only when ready for production
 - Certificates are automatically renewed by the certbot service